radius-project/radius/docs/content/getting-started/tutorial/dapr-microservices/dapr-microservices-add-dapr/index.md

 ## Add statestore component

-Now the backend is configured with Dapr, we need to define a state store to save information about orders.
+Now that the backend is configured with Dapr, we need to define a state store to save information about orders.

 A [`statestore` component]({{< ref dapr-statestore >}}) is used to specify a few properties about the state store: